Battle of Villaviciosa

-The Battle of Villaviciosa (11 December 1710) was a battle between a Franco-Spanish army led by Louis Joseph, Duke of Vendôme and Philip V of Spain and a Habsburg-allied army commanded by Austrian Guido Starhemberg.
-The battle took place during the War of the Spanish Succession, one day after a Franco-Spanish victory at Brihuega against the British army under James Stanhope.
+The Battle of Villaviciosa (11 December 1710) was a battle between a Franco-Spanish army led by Louis Joseph, Duke of Vendôme and Philip V of Spain and a Grand Alliance army commanded by Austrian General Guido Starhemberg.
+The battle took place during the War of the Spanish Succession, one day after a Vendôme's army overran a smaller British force under James Stanhope at Brihuega.
 Both Philip V of Spain and the Archduke Charles of Austria claimed victory, but the number of dead and wounded, the number of artillery and other weapons abandoned by the Allied army and the battle's strategic consequences for the war confirmed victory for Philip.

 The battle was largely determined by the Spanish dragoons commanded by the Marquis of Valdecañas and the Count of Aguilar, which far exceeded the opposing forces.
 The Austrian forces retreated, pursued by Spanish cavalry, and the allied army was reduced to 6,000 or 7,000 men when it reached Barcelona (one of the few places in Spain still recognizing Charles' authority) on 6 January.

-Prelude
+Background

-After victories in the 27 July Battle of Almenara and the 20 August Battle of Saragossa, the Habsburg allies supporting Archduke Charles captured Madrid for the second time and Charles entered Madrid on 21 September.
-The 1710 invasion was a repetition of the one in 1706, and the 23,000-strong allied army was reduced at Almenara and Saragossa and in skirmishes with the Spanish-Bourbon militia.
-The allied troops were unable to maintain an occupation.
+In 1710, 23,000 Grand Alliance troops invaded Spain to secure the country for the Habsburg Charles VI, Holy Roman Emperor.
+After their victories over pro-Bourbon Spanish troops at Almenar on 27 July and at Saragossa on 20 August, Allied forces captured Madrid for the second time, with Charles VI entering the city on 21 September.
+However, the Allied army had been whittled down from casualties suffered at Almenar and Saragossa, along with numerous skirmishes with pro-Bourbon Spanish militiamen, and was unable to hold the areas it had captured.

-The allied position in Madrid was dangerous.
-On 9 November the city was evacuated and the retreat to Catalonia began, pursued by Spanish cavalry led by the Marquis of Valdecañas.
-The archduke left the army with 2,000 cavalry and rushed back to Barcelona, while the rest of the army marched in two detachments.
-Austrian general Starhemberg and the main body of 12,000 men were a day's march ahead of the 5,000 British troops under Lord Stanhope.
-The British force, surprised, was defeated at Brihuega on 9 December 1710.
-The British were taken prisoner (including Stanhope, who finally surrendered).
+As the Allied position in Madrid was untenable, on 9 November they evacuated the city and began retreating to Catalonia, pursued by pro-Bourbon Spanish cavalry under the Marquis of Valdecañas.
+Charles VI, leading 2,000 cavalry, undertook a rapid march to Barcelona, while the rest of the Allied army was split in two.
+Austrian General Guido Starhemberg led one force of 12,000 men a day's march ahead of the second force, which consisted of 5,000 British troops under General James Stanhope.
+Stanhope's army was defeated in a surprise attack by a Franco-Spanish army under the Duke of Vendôme at Brihuega on 9 December; Stanhope and most of his men were taken prisoner.

-When General Starhemberg was informed of the attack on the British column he moved his troops to help Stanhope's army, unaware that the latter had capitulated.
-The next morning (December 10), the Franco-Spanish army was waiting on the plain of Villaviciosa.
-Compared to the Austrian general's 14,000 troops, the Duke of Vendome deployed about 20,000 men (including King Philip and other troops who had joined the duke that morning.
-The armies deployed in two lines (the custom of the time) on parallel ridges.
+When Starhemberg was informed of the attack on Stanhope's troops, he ordered his men to assist them, unaware that they had already surrendered.
+On the morning of December 10, Vendôme's army was waiting on the plain of Villaviciosa.
+Compared to the 14,000 men under Starhemberg's command, Vendôme was able to muster a force of 20,000 troops for the battle, including numerous units which had joined him during the morning.
+Both armies deployed in two lines on parallel ridges, which was the custom of the time.